-4. Prior to commencement of the use hereby approved details of the layout and construction of the car park shall be submitted to and approved in writing by the Local Planning Authority.
-The layout shall include provision for a minimum of 3 disabled parking bays.
-The use shall not be commenced unless and until the approved car park has been surfaced, drained and laid out in accordance with the approved details and made available for use.
+4. The use hereby approved shall not be commenced unless and until the approved car park has been surfaced, drained and laid out in accordance with details that have been submitted to and agreed in writing by the Local Planning Authority.
 The car parking spaces and maneuvering areas shall thereafter be maintained free from obstruction and available for car parking and turning purposes.
 Reason: In the interest of highway safety.